obiwankenoobi/JS-for-humans/lib/event_loop.md

 So I hope you now have a rough idea about the Stack and it proposes.

-Because Javascript is single threaded, We only have one stack and we can only do one thing every time.
+Because Javascript is single threaded, We only have one stack and we can only do one thing every time (I know I repeat myself but it is so important to understand).
 So.. what if we have a function that takes a lot of time to be done?
-Well, we call it, blocking the stack, it means we executing a function that won't let the rest of our program to run until this function will finish running.
+Well, we call it, blocking the stack.
+It means we executing a function that won't let the rest of our program to run until this function will finish running.
 Consider the next piece of code:

 ```js
 function done() {